Westerdale: Westerdale Moor

 Westerdale Moor is an extensive upland area surrounding the farmland in Westerdale.
 At its highest, Westerdale Moor rises to 429 metres in the vicinity of Ralphs Cross, and Baysdale Moor to the south-west reaches 433 metres at Stony Ridge – the second highest point of the North York Moors.

 Much of the moor is covered by peat and heather and descending into the dale, bilberry and some bracken can be found, with Soft rush and sphagnum in boggy areas.
 Bracken is no longer widespread on Westerdale Moor, since an eradication programme by a previous landowner.
 There are some trees by the streams which are tributaries of the Esk – mainly Alder, Mountain Ash, Birch, Oak and Holly.
 Near Stockdale beck are fragments of ancient woodland on steep slopes and, as in nearby Baysdale, a few junipers can be found.
 During the 19th century, the moor was the site of several collieries.

+Failed rocket launch

+On 15 July 1999, the Moor was the site of a failed rocket launch when two amateur space rocket scientists, Alan Bullock and Jago Packer, hoped to break the British rocket launch height record of 20,000 feet and launch the object into space.
+At the end of its launch countdown, the top half of the nine-foot rocket, named White Rose, exploded and flames emitted from its base.
+White Rose, which was powered by fuel the two scientists developed themselves, disintegrated on its launchpad, never leaving the ground.
+The pair were hoping the venture would help them win a £6,400,000 ($10,000,000) X Prize for being the first amateurs to launch a rocket into space, and formed the White Rose Rocket Society for the occasion.
+Mere hours after the rocket's explosion, the two scientists announced their plans to rebuild the rocket with a different design and launch it again.

+The failed launch and explosion were broadcast live nationally by GMTV, whose roving reporter Richard Mackney was there to report on the intended launch, interviewing Packer and communicating back to Esther McVey and Eamonn Holmes in the studio.
+McVey hoped the launch would be a "large leap for mankind" whereas Mackney believed it would be superior to science fiction films.
+Mackney later commented that the disintegration "wasn't even a good explosion", comparing it to "a wet fart".
+Penny Smith, Warren Nettleford and Harriet Rose believe the failed launch made for better television.
+The GMTV coverage has been included in clip shows including ITV's TV Nightmares III (1999), hosted by Steve Penk, and Channel 5's When TV Goes Horribly Wrong (2017), narrated by Moira Stuart.